Emerald Ash Borer

 - Tree health and safety: emerald ash borer feeding disrupts the overall health of ash trees and negatively impacts the tree’s ability to transport water and nutrients.
 This can lead to tree death, which leads to an increased risk of falling branches or entire trees, leading to property damage or personal injury.

-- Environmental impact: Ash trees are extensively planted in Fort Collins and throughout Colorado’s Front Range, providing shade and important habitat for wildlife.
+- Environmental impact: Ash trees are extensively planted in the Western region, providing shade and important habitat for wildlife.
 The loss of ash trees can be disruptive to local ecosystems.

 - Economic considerations: The cost of removing dead or dying ash trees is significant.